Fire at Lavreotiki on 16 July 1985

 - If your home is made of wood, seek shelter in a fire-resistant building.

-- If evacuation is ordered, strictly follow the instructions and the routes suggested by the Authorities.
+- If organised relocation is ordered, strictly follow the instructions and the routes suggested by the Authorities.

 After the fire is extinguished